Key Lime Pound Cake

-With some lime zest in the cake batter, Key lime juice in the batter and icing, this tight crumbed, citrus laden cake was a heavenly, very pale green (if you use your imagination!) dessert.
+- With some lime zest in the cake batter, Key lime juice in the batter, and icing, this tight crumbed, this citrus-laden cake is a heavenly, very pale green (if you use your imagination!) dessert.

-- If you want a picture perfect pound cake, you must prep your tube or Bundt cake properly.
+- PRO-Tip: If you want a picture-perfect pound cake, you must prep your tube or Bundt cake properly.
 Grease with shortening, then dust with flour.
 Tap out any excess flour into the sink or garbage can.

 - Read through the instructions before you start.
 Make sure you have all the ingredients on hand and get out the butter and eggs to allow them to come to room temperature.